thewayfairer/Java-Lab-007/README.md

 ## PART 1: Practicing While Loops

-1. In the **WhileLoops** class, write a method named **eoCount** that contains a while loop that reads in integers from System.in, and counts the even and odd numbers.
+1. In the **WhileLoops** class, write a method named **eoCount** that contains a while loop that reads in integers from System.in, and counts the even and odd numbers separately.
-1. In the **WhileLoops** class, write a method named **mean** that contains a while loop reads in integers from System.in and calculates the mean of the numbers entered.
+1. In the **WhileLoops** class, write a method named **mean** that contains a while loop that reads in integers from System.in and calculates the mean of the numbers entered.

 ## PART 2: Practicing For Loops